-Partners are remunerated based on the Partner Income Framework (PIF), which is revised every 5 years.
-The PIF that was in place during FY17 regulates the remuneration of Partners for the five years FY13 - FY17 and comprises of the following three components:
+Partners are remunerated based on the Partner Income Framework (PIF), which is revised at regular intervals.

+The PIF that was in place during FY18 regulates the remuneration of Partners for the two years FY18 - FY19 and comprises of the following three components:

-- Equity income dividend payments reflecting each Partner's share in the profits of the company.
+Equity income - dividend payments reflecting each Partner's share in the profits of the company.
 All our Partners are equity Partners.
-Each year each Partner receives an equal number of additional shares which results in the relative Profit Sharing Ratios (PSR) of newer Partners increasing and consequently the PSR of long serving Partners reducing.
+Each year each Partner receives an equal number of additional shares which results in the relative Profit Sharing Ratios (PSR) of newer Partners increasing and consequently the PSR of long serving Partners reducing

-- Responsibility income a monthly salary and quarterly preference dividend reflecting the Partners' role and responsibilities.
+Responsibility income - a monthly salary and quarterly preference dividend reflecting the Partners' role and responsibilities.
 The PIF recognises the following bands of responsibility pay:

 - Chief Executive Officer

 - Members of Management Board

-- Members of Oversight Board and
+- Business Unit Heads and firm-wide Function Heads

 - All other Partners

-- Performance income a preference dividend payment reflecting the assessment of how each partner has performed, using a Partner Performance and Development System (PPDS).
+Performance income - a preference dividend payment reflecting the assessment of how each partner has performed, using a Partner Performance and Development System (PPDS).